 · By Mackenzie Brown

-The Charleston Dirty Birds are a member of the Atlantic League of Professional Baseball.
-Celebrating its 25th Anniversary season in 2023, the Atlantic League is Major League Baseball’s first Professional Partner League, a player gateway to the major leagues, and a leader in baseball innovation.
-ALPB has sent over 1,200 players to MLB organizations while drawing more than 45 million fans to its family-friendly ballparks throughout its 25-year history.
-Please visit www.AtlanticLeague.com
+The Charleston Dirty Birds are a member of The Atlantic League of Professional Baseball.
+The Atlantic League is the first Professional Partner League of Major League Baseball, a player gateway to the major leagues, and a leader in baseball innovation.
+ALPB has sent over 1,000 players to MLB organizations while drawing over 42 million fans to its family friendly ballparks throughout its 24-year history.
+Please visit www.AtlanticLeague.com.